-Guilherme Pena, Salles Magalhães, Marcus Andrade, Randolph Franklin, Chaulio Ferreira, Wenli Li, and Daniel Benedetti.
+Guilherme Pena, Salles de Magalhães, Marcus Andrade, Randolph Franklin, Chaulio Ferreira, Wenli Li, and Daniel Benedetti.

 An efficient GPU multiple-observer siting method based on sparse-matrix multiplication.